EfthymiaKakoulidou/unscramble-the-word/README.md

 - **If the player wants to move on**

-    - If the player wants to move on then the next word appears and he/she gets no points
+    - If the player wants to move on then the next word appears and he/she gets no points.

 ![screenshot](documentation/feature08.png)

 - **If the player wants a hint**

     - If the player wants a hint then he/she is given the first letter of the word.
-Now he/she can only get one point if he/she finds the right answer.
+Now he/she can only get 1 point if he/she finds the right answer.

 ![screenshot](documentation/feature10.png)